 Sponsored Product Ads

-Sponsored product ads run similar to the Google Shopping Network.
+Sponsored product ads run similarly to the Google Shopping Network.
 These are ads that almost look like the rest of the products you’ll see on Amazon.

-You create a campaign with specific keywords related to your product.
+With sponsored product ads, you create a campaign with specific keywords related to your product.
 These keywords can be set as broad, phrase, or exact.
-From there, customers will see your ad through an impression.
-You won’t be charged until a customer clicks your ad and goes to the detail product page.
+From there, customers will see your ad through an impression, and you won’t be charged until a customer clicks your ad and goes to the detail product page.

-Sponsored products ads are displayed across a variety of places across Amazon to make it easier for customers to find your products.
+Sponsored product ads are displayed across a variety of places on Amazon to make it easier for customers to find your products.
 They may appear in desktop, tablet, and mobile and app placements.
-They can appear top of search, middle of search, bottom of search, and on on detail pages after product information (“sponsored products related to this item” section)
+They can also appear at the top of search, middle of search, bottom of search, and on on detail pages after product information (“sponsored products related to this item” section).

 Sponsored Brands Ads

-You’re probably already thinking it, these ad types allow a lot of creativity and are a great way to showcase your brand or even capture seasonal patterns in your business.
-These ads also use the same cost-per-click method.
+These ad types allow a lot of creativity and are a great way to showcase your brand.
+They also use the same cost-per-click method.

-Lastly, we have product display ads that work a lot different than the two already mentioned.
-Again, this type of display ad is only available to 1P sellers Amazon’s Advertising Console.
-Also, PDA (product display ads) have a uniqueness to them.
+Lastly, we have product display ads.
+These work differently from the two already mentioned, and they’re only available to 1P sellers.
 These ads are not keyword targeted, but rather interest or product targeted display ads.
 So, they display on product detail pages through similar interest or through specific ASIN targeting.
-Don’t worry, these also use the cost-per-click method.
+Like the other two, these also use the cost-per-click method.

-We love using these at Laser Sight Digital because we can choose to defend our turf (set up PDA campaigns on our client’s ASINs) or we can conquest (go after our client’s competitors).
-These ads appear to the right or at the bottom the product information on the product detail page.
+We love using these at Laser Sight Digital for a defensive strategy (set up SD campaigns on our client’s ASINs) or we can employ an offensive/conquest strategy (target after our client’s competitors).
+These ads appear to the right or at the bottom of the product information on the product detail page.

-Now you’ve got yourself the complete guide on how to advertise on Amazon this year.
-Along with an informed Amazon Advertising strategy, you’ll be able to join the masses who are growing their business each year on Amazon’s platform.
-Here’s a tip, use the Amazon Early Reviewer Program to get ahead of your competition and gain more reviews to help your Amazon PPC efforts!
+Now you know how to advertise on Amazon in 2021.
+Along with an informed Amazon advertising strategy, you’ll be able to join the masses who are growing their business each year on Amazon’s platform.
+Here’s a tip – use the Amazon Early Reviewer Program to get ahead of your competition and gain more reviews to help your Amazon PPC efforts!